Pretro/gymstore/README.md

 4. As a user, i want to register an account so that i can become a member.

     i.
-The user has the option of registering an account in the navigation menu.
-Once this is done, the user is a registered member.
+The user has the possibility to register a membership account.
+Once this is done, a confirmation mail is sent to verify the account.

-5. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that takes a long time.
+5. As a user, i want the process of registration to be simple so that i can start make use of the site as soon as possible.

     i.
 To register, enter your email, choose a username and a password in the register form.

 6. As a user, i want to view a description of the products so that i can see if it is what I am really looking for.

     i.
-There are two ways to get to the product description page.
-The first is by pressing the "Shop now" button on the main page.
-The second is by going to the navigation menu
+Press the "Shop now" button on the main page.
+The user is directed to the "all products" page, where he can see the detail of each product, by pressing the "view" button.

-    and pressing the all product option.

-    ii.
-Once on the products page press the "view" button, being directed to the product description page.

-7. As a user, i would like to easily be able to add products to the cart.
+7. As a user, i would like to easily be able to add products to the cart so that i can continue my shopping.

     i.
-On the "all products" page, as well as on the product detail page, there is the "add to cart" button which allows the chosen product to be entered into the shopping cart.
+On the product detail page, there is the "add to cart" button which allows the customer to choose the product to be entered into the shopping cart.

 8. As a user, i want to see a list of the products that I buy so that i can be able to take an order of my purchases.

     i.
 Once the "add to cart" button is pressed, the user is directed to the cart page a detail list of the products to buy appears.

+   ii.
+In the product cards, there is also the "add to cart" button.
+This takes the user directly to the cart, as long as it is not a product that contains a size.

+  iii.
+By pressing "add to cart" button on a product with a size, the user is directed to the product description page so that he/she can choose the size of their choice.

-9. As a user, i want to add and delete products from my shopping cart.
+9. As a user, i want to add and delete products from my shopping cart so that i can make changes to my purchases in case I regret buying something.

     i.
-On the cart page, the user also has the possibility of adding, reducing or completely eliminating the product from the shopping cart.
-This is achieved through icons on
+On the cart page, the user has the possibility of adding, reducing or completely removing the product from the shopping cart.

-    each product detail card.

-10. As a user, i want the checkout form to be as clear as possible.
+10. As a user, i want the checkout form to be as clear as possible, so that i can be able to see the detail of my purchases.

     i.
-Once the products have been chosen, the user is taken to the checkout page, where a list of the products purchased is displayed, in addition to a form to fill out with
+Once the products have been chosen, the user can click to the checkout page, where a list of the products purchased is displayed, in addition to a form to fill out with their personal information.

-    their personal data.

    ii.
-In this section there is also the payment section, where the user can fill in the credit card details and proceed to pay for the purchase.
+In this section there is also the payment section, where the user can fill in the credit card details and proceed to pay for the purchases.

-11. As a User, i want to receive emails with details of my purchases so that I can compare that everything is received in order to how it was purchased.
+11. As a User, i want to receive an order confirmation by email, so that I can be able to see the detail of my purchases and that the purchase has been successful.

     i.
-When the data is filled in at the checkout, the email is also filled out.
-At the end of the purchase, an email is sent with the details to the email that was entered in

-    the checkout form.
+At the end of the purchase, an email is sent with the details to the email that was entered in the checkout form.

-12. As a User, i want to easily recover my password in case I forget it.
+12. As a User, i want to receive verification emails, so that I can be aware that my registration as a user has been successful.

     i.
+When a user has registered, a verification email is sent to the email entered in the registration form.

+13. As a User, i want to easily recover my password in case I forget it, so that i can be able to always use my account.

-In the sign in form there is an option "forgot password".
-The user is sent to the reset form, where it should enter the email which use to register the account.
+    i.
+In the sign in form there is an option "forgot password". where it is possible to enter a the email the register with.

    ii.
-The user receives an email with a link where they will be taken to the reset form.
-There it can write the new password.
+The user then receives an email with a link where it will be taken to the reset form.
+There it is possible to enter a new password.

+14. As a User, i want to be able to sort a product-category by price or rating.

+    i.
+In future updates, a function will be implemented where the user can sort a product category by price or rating.

+15. As a User, i want to be able to see if a product or a size is out of stock.

+    i.
+At the moment it is only possible to see when a product in general is out of stock.

+   ii.
+In future updates it is intended to create the function where the user is alerted by a message in the description of the product, which size is "out of stock.

+16. As a User, i want to be able to see why a product has such a good rating through comments from previous buyers who left the rating.

+    i.
+This function is not available today.
+However, it is thought to be implemented in a near future.

 * During my test period i focus on the user stories.

 # __Further Testing__

 ## The testing of the Navbar and pages.

 ### __Home Page__